PsychoLlama/alternaut.nvim/README.md

 Alternaut jumps between sources files and "alternate" files, such as tests, styles, headers, templates, or any co-located file with a predictable naming convention.

+> [!NOTE]
+> This plugin used to be written in Vimscript.
+Since v0.6.0 the VimL implementation is deprecated and will be removed in a future release.

 ## Example

 Say you're working in a python project with pytest.
 Your structure looks like this: